flare9x/MarketCycles.jl/README.md

  ```julia
 AutoCorrelationReversals(your_data,min_lag=1,max_lag=48,LPLength=10,HPLength=48,AvgLength=3)
  ```
-We may see what this looks like over dummy data:
+Below is an exmaple of calling the AutoCorrelationReversals reversals over dummy market data:

    ```julia
 using MarketCycles